ome/ngff/rfc/3/index.md

 stored in NGFF arrays.
 Additionally, it removes restrictions on the names and types of included dimensions.

+To maximise compatibility with existing software, this proposal recommends that images with 2-3 spatial dimensions SHOULD name them from the subset of "zyx" and that they SHOULD have type "space".
+Similarly, if a dataset contains a single time dimension, it SHOULD have name "t" and type "time".

 ## Prior art and references

 All of the above removals are part of the draft proposed [transformations